Lifeguard Instructor (LGI)

 - Proof of age (17 years old on or before the last day of the instructor course) by driver’s license, state identification card, birth certificate, passport or other government-issued photo identification.

 - Proof of current certifications in Lifeguard Training, which includes CPR/AED for the Professional Rescuer and First aid.
 Candidates must demonstrate pre-course skills in alignment with the r.17 Lifeguard program.
-A blended learning lifeguard course is offered Tue.- Th.
-May 23 – 25 with registration of the LGI course, the fee is $50 Fitness & Rec Center Member/ $100 Non-Member.
+A lifeguard review course is offered July 26 with registration of the LGI course, the fee is $35.
 Taking this course is recommended to ensure your skills are up to the standard and take a course with an instructor mindset.

 - Successfully complete online orientation prior to the first day of the course.
 Online course work is sent to candidates once registration with Jennifer has occurred.
 The 2.5 hours orientation to the Red Cross and 4-5 hours orientation to the Lifeguard Instructor Course must be completed 2 business days prior to the start of the course.